nadiasbell12/school_district_dates/README.md

 2. Navigate into src/

-3. Create virtual environment and install requirements.
-> pipenv run pip install -r requirements.txt

-4. Create a new folder.
-Name it "output" (all lower case).
+3. Double click setup.sh - this will create the virtual environment, install requirements, and create a folder named 'output'.

-5. Indicate which states to process using States.yaml (simply comment out the state and its url)
+4. Indicate which states to process using States.yaml (simply comment out the state and its url)

-6. Run by double clicking the run.sh program.
+5. Run scraping program by double clicking run.sh